vegaprotocol/documentation/docs/concepts/trading-on-vega/positions-margin.md

 ## Margin
 Margin is the amount of collateral required to keep your position open.
 It can change depending on how your position is impacted by your own actions and market movement.

-The margin levels try to assure that a trader does not enter a trade that will immediately need to be closed out.
+The margin levels try to ensure that a trader does not enter a trade that will immediately need to be closed out.

-When placing a key's first order on a market: the protocol will calculate the initial margin required.
+When placing a party's (public key's) first order on a market: the protocol will calculate the initial margin required.
 If there is not a sufficient balance in the general account to fund this, the order will be rejected.
 If there is, these funds will be moved into a margin account for that market.

 Orders that increase your open volume will increase the required margin.
-Orders that decrease it should not increase your margin requirements (unless you end up opening a position in the opposite direction).
+Orders that decrease it should not increase your margin requirements - unless you end up opening a position in the opposite direction.

 ### Cross-margining
 Vega's margining system provides automated cross margining.
 Cross margining, which means gains on one market can be released and used as margin on another, is supported between all markets that use the same settlement asset.